 Once you have identified several lawyers on the search list, click through to their websites and see more information about them and their services.
 Now, we know that this website information is about the only thing on the internet that a business has 100% control over, but it does give you a sense of who they are.
 If they have any videos on the website, watching a few will help you determine if they have a personality and poise that you would be comfortable working with on your tax matter.

 Most local attorneys practicing law in the area are listed in a referral directory complete with their profile and approved by the bar association.
 You can access the Atlanta Bar Association’s website, the Cobb County Bar Association’s website, or your particular County Bar association.
-Ask them for a referral and they will give you a list.
+Ask them for a referral for the best tax attorney and they will give you a list.
 But this process may not be as quick as some would like.
 And it is then upon you to screen them and decide which ones you want to engage.
 This might sound time consuming but at least you have the lawyers list already complete with their credentials.

 Besides the Bar Association referral options, there are websites that focus on listings of lawyers in your area.
 The top websites in this category are AVVO, Justia, and Findlaw.
 These website names may be familiar to you if you have done any internet searches on this topic already.
 They dominate the listings.
 How do they do that?
 Because they sell the listings to the lawyers and promise to promote them.
 They do not list all attorneys in your area.
 And they charge for the privilege of being at the top of their lists.
 BUT they do allow clients of the attorneys to review them which can help you get a better ‘picture’ of a tax attorney’s success rate.